nickwangyoui/petsofyoui/README.md

 Step 5: [Open a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 Step 6: Wait for someone to approve your request and see it live [here!](http://nickwangyoui.github.io/petsofyoui)

+Feel free to slack or email me (nick.wang@youi.tv)! or comment below if you have questions :)

 For more information to understand what all this means, here's some [Bonus Reading](https://guides.github.com/introduction/flow/) (Estimated 3-5min)